 - Associated with limping, rash, weakness, fatigue, redness, or other symptoms

 Although there is no cure for growing pains, Colostrum-LD® may help.
-Colostrum-LD® contains insulin-like growth factor, which increases cartilage and collagen production to help cushion the joints.
-It also contains other growth factors like platelet-derived growth factor, which helps regenerate bone and cartilage tissue.
+Colostrum-LD® contains insulin-like growth factor, which may help to increase cartilage and collagen production to help cushion the joints.
+It also contains other growth factors like platelet-derived growth factor, which may help regenerate bone and cartilage tissue.